bididi/Data_engineering_project/Preliminary questions.md

 ### 4) Peaceland has likely forgotten some technical information in the report sent by the drone.
 In the future this information could help Peaceland make its peacewatchers much more efficient.
 Which information?

+They most likely have forgoten to send the date and hour, the report was sent.
+Having those informations will held the peacemaker to analyse what's the moment were there will most likely have a problem and send more peace watcher then.